-MS365 OneDrive - Dynamic access via drive ID
+MS365 OneDrive - Dynamic Access via Drive ID

 Overview

-With the "Drive ID" type, you can access a drive by specifying the drive ID.
-In addition, you can access a folder by specifying the folder ID.
-The drive ID or folder ID is not stored in the MS365 OneDrive control.
-Instead, you only specify there in which data field, you have stored the drive ID and folder ID in the associated data group.
-When the application is running in the portal, Intrexx can dynamically access a drive in the context of a data record.
-This means you can connect to as many drives as you want using just one MS365 OneDrive control.
-And you don't have to create a new page in the application with the MS365 OneDrive control each time you want to access a drive.
+With the "Drive-ID" type, you access a drive by specifying its Drive-ID.
+You can also access a folder by specifying its folder ID.
+The Drive ID or folder ID is not stored in the MS365 OneDrive control.
+Instead, you simply specify there which data field you have used to store the drive ID and folder ID in the corresponding data group.
+When the application is running in the portal, Intrexx can dynamically access a drive within the context of a record.
+This means you can connect to any number of drives using just one MS365 OneDrive control.
+And you don't have to create a new page in the application with the MS365 OneDrive control each time you want to access a Drive.

 Procedure - Example